Biden disappointed Xi will not attend G20 summit

 US President Joe Biden has said he is "disappointed" that his Chinese counterpart Xi Jinping plans to skip the upcoming G20 summit in India.

-Chinese Premier Li Qiang is expected to represent Beijing at the summit in New Delhi this week, Reuters reported.
+Chinese Premier Li Qiang is expected to represent Beijing at the summit in Delhi this week, Reuters reported.

 "I am disappointed... but I am going to get to see him," Mr Biden told reporters on Sunday, but did not say when that meeting may take place.